TZstatsADS/Spring2021-Project1-EllenChen5/README.md

 Term: Spring 2021

-+ Projec title: Are mail-in ballots causes for the 'fradulent mess'?
++ Projec title: Mail-in ballots: cause for the 'fradulent mess'?
 + This project is conducted by [Ellen Chen]

-+ Project summary: **2020 Exploratory Testing Survey** contains responses from 3080 adult citizens across the United States to questions of the 2020 Election.
-The data was collected in April 2020, almost a half year before the Election Day.
-Since the 2020 election admitted more mail-in ballots than ever, a series of problems towards the election integrity and fraud arised and caused a massive 'fradulent mess'.
-In the survey, questions towards vote in-person vs. vote in mail have been addressed.
-After taking a close look at the survey data, I'd like to find the answers to the following three questions:
++ Project summary: **2020 Exploratory Testing Survey** contains responses from 3080 adult citizens across the United States to questions about the 2020 Election.
+The survey data was collected in April 2020, a half year before the Election Day.
+Since the 2020 election admitted more mail-in ballots than usual, a series of problems towards the election integrity and fraud arised and caused a massive post-election 'fradulent mess'.

 + Are mail-in ballots the potential causes for the 'fradulent mess'?